Skip to main contentSkip to main content

 Race

 The race began with immediate drama.
 On the opening lap, Kimi Räikkönen made contact with Lewis Hamilton, an incident that saw Hamilton drop down the order while Räikkönen received a ten-second time penalty.
 This early turn of events forced Hamilton into a recovery drive, a narrative that would define much of his race.
 Sebastian Vettel capitalized, taking the lead and establishing a rhythm at the front.
 The race's complexion shifted significantly with two safety car deployments.
 The first was triggered by Marcus Ericsson's heavy accident on lap 32, leading to a flurry of pit stops.
 Mercedes opted to keep Bottas out on older medium tires, while Ferrari pitted both their cars for fresh softs.
 The second safety car, deployed after Romain Grosjean and Carlos Sainz collided on lap 38, further complicated strategies.
 This allowed Räikkönen to close the gap to the leaders after serving his penalty and provided Vettel with an opportunity to attack Bottas on fresher rubber.
-Max Verstappen, running strongly, was forced to retire on lap 46 due to brake issues, a setback for after Daniel Ricciardo had maintained a solid position.
+Max Verstappen, running strongly, was forced to retire on lap 46 due to brake issues, a setback for Red Bull Racing after Daniel Ricciardo had maintained a solid position.
 Vettel ultimately secured the victory, having made a decisive move on Bottas in the closing stages, with Hamilton completing a remarkable recovery drive to finish second, just over two seconds behind.

 Strategic Story